siesta-project/aiida_siesta_plugin/aiida_siesta/docs/plugins/siesta.rst

   The :py:class:`StructureData <aiida.orm.StructureData>` can also import
   ase structures or pymatgen structures.
 These two tools can be used to load structure from files.
 See example `example_cif_bands.py`.

+  .. note:: Siesta can handle *ghost atoms*, carrying only extra
+	    orbitals, to increase the variational freedom.
+In the AiiDA plugin, these ghost atoms are specified in the **basis** dictionary (see below), and they should **not** be part of the input StructureData object.

 .. |br| raw:: html